 What are the grounds for divorce?

-When you start divorce proceedings, you will need to complete a document called a petition and send that to the court together with your marriage certificate.
-The petition will contain basic information such as your names, addresses, ages of your children, a statement that the marriage has irretrievably broken down and the fact upon which you rely to prove this (from the list above).
+When you start divorce proceedings, you will need to complete a document called a divorce application and send that to the court, via the online HMCTS portal, together with your marriage certificate.
+The divorce application will contain basic information such as your names, addresses, ages of your children (if applicable) and confirmation, that the marriage has irretrievably broken down.

 If your spouse is not defending the petition, you can apply for a decree of divorce (decree nisi) to be pronounced.
 We would prepare a statement in support for you to sign confirming that the contents of the petition are true.
 The statement will also detail any circumstances which have changed since the petition was filed.
 This will then be sent to the court with a request for a date for the decree nisi to be pronounced.